In pictures: Trump meets with Putin

 The two Presidents arrive for their meeting on Monday.
 This is the third time they have met.
 They first met last summer at a G20 summit in Hamburg, Germany.
 Brendan Smialowski/AFP/Getty Images

 Trump and Putin sit across from each other as they attend a working lunch with members of their staff.
-Pablo Martinez Monsivais/AP
+Brendan Smialowski/AFP/Getty Images

 People wave American, Russian and Finnish flags while watching Trump’s motorcade travel to the Presidential Palace in Helsinki.
 Pablo Martinez Monsivais/AP